Have you ever heard of the blood moon?

 What you’re seeing isn’t really that surprising, if you think about it.
 Every object standing within reach of a light source casts a shadow.
 The Earth’s shadow, as seen from our surface, is just the dark region of space where our atmosphere isn’t lit up by the sun.

-Now I’ll bet you’re going to ask me why it’s bluish, rather than black.
-That’s just because the Earth’s atmosphere is an amazing thing, and it scatters the sun’s light.
-That way, the planet’s shadow isn’t pitch black.
+The Earth’s shadow is blue because the Earth’s atmosphere is an amazing thing, and it scatters the sun’s light.
+This means the planet’s shadow isn’t pitch black.

 Obviously this image is completely off scale—the Earth isn’t even close to that big compared to the sun—but it should help you visualize what’s happening.
 We see the Earth’s shadow “rising” as the sun sets because this whole diagram basically rotates as the Earth moves into the night.

 You can think of the Earth’s shadow as the outer edge of night’s darkness slipping around the curve of the horizon to meet you.
 Before night falls, you can see the Earth’s shadow on the horizon, rising higher and higher until it blends into the night.

 So what does this have to do with lunar eclipses?

 Well…there’s one more thing I want to explain about the Earth’s shadow, and maybe then it’ll pop out at you.
 It appears bluish purple to us when we see it on the horizon, but that’s just because blue light scatters the most easily.